mbrezu/Shovel/WebGuessNumber.md

               (write-string (hunchentoot:escape-for-html content) str)
               (write-string "</span><br/>" str))))

-A global variable to remember what to ask the user:
+A global variable to remember what we asked the user:

     (defvar *user-read* nil)